You want smart political talk without the meltdowns?

 We know that.

-So right, exactly.
+So, right, exactly.

 Where did the money come from?

-So to Joe Paggs's point, if we just took one name out of this and inserted another name into it, if you take Hunter Biden out and you put Donald Trump Jr. in, and if you take Joe Biden out and you put Donald Trump in, then I have a feeling that there would be hundreds upon thousands of journalists probably looking into the story without sleeping, no question about it, because then suddenly it would be a chilling threat to democracy, and this is something that absolutely must be investigated.
+in, and if you take Joe Biden out and you put Donald Trump in, then I have a feeling that there would be hundreds upon thousands of journalists probably looking into this story without sleeping, no question about it, because then suddenly it would be a chilling threat to democracy.

 Instead, it's silence of the lamb, Sean.